SuperOfficeDocs/superoffice-docs/docs/onsite/feature-toggles.md

 Some features are enabled by **feature toggles**.

-To enable toggled features - you need to add two sections manually in your *web.config* file.
+To enable toggled features - you need to add two sections manually in your NetServer configuration file.

+* Windows Application: *SuperOffice.config* and *SOUSER.INI*
+* Web Application: *web.config*

 > [!NOTE]
 > If you have used feature toggles before and want to enable a new feature, simply add a new key to your existing configuration.